 "Bailey, my Jack Russell Terrier, will be 16 years old in August.
 In January 2024, after extensive investigations through the University of Cambridge Veterinary Hospital, he was diagnosed with Inflammatory Bowel Disease (IBD).
-This condition appeared later in his life, as he had not previously shown such severe food intolerances.

 Prior to his diagnosis, Bailey experienced a range of distressing symptoms, including chronic diarrhoea, frequent vomitting, persistent coughing, stomach gurgling, shaking, excessive drinking, and obvious discomfort around mealtimes.